Out & About: Calendar of area events | Calendar | Journal Gazette

 Lights of Joy – Drive-thru light display; 6 to 10 p.m.
 Friday and Saturday and 6 to 9 p.m.
 Sunday, Tuesday, Wednesday and Thursday; Shipshewana RV Park, entrance through Shipshewana Flea Market, 345 S. Van Buren St., Shipshewana; cost is $20 per vehicle; ends Dec.
 31.

-Lights of Love Memorial – Hosted by Erin's House; 1 to 8 p.m.; also, 4 to 8 p.m.
-Monday through Thursday; tribute to loved ones on videoboard at Parkview Field; Parkview Field, 1301 Ewing St.; erinshouse.org; ends Dec.
-5.
+Lights of Love Memorial – Hosted by Erin's House; 4 to 8 p.m.
+Friday and 1 to 8 p.m.
+Saturday and Sunday; tribute to loved ones on videoboard at Parkview Field; Parkview Field, 1301 Ewing St.; erinshouse.org.

-Festival of Trees – 11 a.m. to 9 p.m.
-Friday through Sunday; also, 9 a.m. to 1 p.m. and 5 to 9 p.m.
-Monday and 9 a.m. to 1 p.m.
-Tuesday and Wednesday; features 70 decorated trees, as well as visits with Santa and on stage entertainment; Embassy Theatre, 125 W. Jefferson Blvd.; $10 ages 13 and older, $5 ages 1 to 12 and free for younger than 1; www.ticketmaster.com or at box office.

 Holiday Lights – 6 to 9:30 p.m.; features more than 140 displays; hosted by Van Wert 4-H Exchange Club; Santa at light show each Saturday; Van Wert County Fairgrounds, Van Wert, Ohio; $5 per car; ends Dec.
 25.